giraffi/giraffi_metrics-tutorial/README.md

 When retrieving metrics, you can use query parameters for filtering the results.

 `fields` An array parameter that specifies the fields to return.
 The available field names are val, time and tags.
-`tags` An array parameter that selects which type of metrics to return.
+`tags` An array parameter that filters which type of metrics to return.
 The results belong to at least one of the specified tags.
-`src` A string parameter that specifies the source where the metrics have been gathered.
+`src` A string parameter that specifies the source where the metrics have been collected.
 Equivalent to `Host` in `collectd.conf`.

 ##### Returns a single row.
 	wss://ws.giraffi.jp:4443/d229c5cf-370b-4ab3-b34c-9adbba9aa438/?fields=time,val&tags=load,shortterm&src=hoge.example.com